Fox News trying to pull Jesse Watters from Bill O'Reilly comedy tour

 But a source close to the situation said that Fox News is working out contractual issues to get Watters off the tour.

-Fox News declined to comment.
+Both Fox News and Robert Barnett, Watters' agent, declined to comment.
 Representatives for O'Reilly and the tour did not respond to multiple inquiries.

 O'Reilly continued for most of this week to promote Watters' planned appearances on the tour.
 But on Thursday, while encouraging listeners to purchase tickets to the shows, O'Reilly left Watters' name out.